AdobeDocs/experience-manager-core-components.en/help/using/form-container.md

 ## Design Dialog {#design-dialog}

 The design dialog allows the template author to define the allowed components and their mappings for the container similar to the design dialog for the [standard layout container in the template editor](https://helpx.adobe.com/experience-manager/6-4/sites/authoring/using/template.html#main-pars_title_1754153843).

-## Technical Details {#technical-details}

-The latest technical documentation about the Form Container Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/form/container/v2/container).

-The entire core components project can be downloaded from GitHub.

-Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).